MicrosoftDocs/architecture-center/docs/guide/networking/global-web-applications/mission-critical-content-delivery.md

 It's important to test the failover between Azure Front Door and your alternative CDN.
 In particular, watch for anomalies or performance issues associated with your applications and infrastructure.
 A common issue that can arise for customers running multiple CDNs in an active/passive mode is that the CDN configured in passive mode needs to perform a *cache fill* from your origin during a failover.
 During the cache fill, origin systems could become overloaded.

-If this is a risk for your solution, consider either:
+If performance issues from cache fills are a risk for your solution, consider either of the following approaches:
-- Increasing the performance of your origins, especially during a cache fill.
+- Scale out or scale up your origins to cope with additional traffic, especially during a cache fill.
-- Pre-filling the passive CDN, to serve a percentage of your most popular content through the passive CDN even before a failover event.
+- Pre-fill the passive CDN.
+Pre-filling means that you serve a percentage of your most popular content through the passive CDN even before a failover event occurs.
 One approach to consider is Traffic Manager's [weighted traffic routing mode](/azure/traffic-manager/traffic-manager-routing-methods#weighted-traffic-routing-method).

 ## Contributors